Recency Biased Causal Attention for Time-series Forecasting: METHOD

-\section{Method}
+Some works alter the input embedding to enrich the input or better align it with NLP tasks.
+PatchTST patches the input sequence, outperforming more complicated methods \citep{nie.patchtst.2023a}.
+Chronos \citep{ansari2024chronoslearninglanguagetime} tokenizes the continuous input and trains on large datasets.
+TOTEM \citep{talukder2024totem} also discretizes the input time-series, but uses VQVAE \citep{vandenoord.vqvae.2017}.

+To impose a locality bias, recency biases have been used in both NLP~\citep{liu2025comprehensivesurveylongcontext} and time-series tasks.
+For NLP, ALiBi~\citep{press2022train} employs smooth exponential decay, while block~\citep{lu2025mobamixtureblockattention} and sliding-window~\citep{beltagy2020longformerlongdocumenttransformer} attentions employ a cutoff scheme.
+Previous recency-biased time-series models include Reformer \citep{Kitaev2020Reformer}, which uses a locality-sensitive hashing mechanism, and ETSformer~\citep{woo2022etsformerexponentialsmoothingtransformers}, which employs a non-learnable exponential decay in one of their attention mechanisms.
+Earlier time-series CNN-based works also employed temporal dilations to bias towards early data~\citep{li.enhancing_locality.2019, vandenoord.wavenet.2016, franceschi.unsupervised.2019}.

+\section{METHOD}

-We propose Weighted Causal Multihead Attention (WCMHA) as a foundation for \emph{Powerformer}, a Transformer-based architecture designed for time-series forecasting.
-In this section, we review standard Multihead Attention (MHA) and demonstrate how we introduce locality and causality into it.
-We then present various weighting functional forms and insights on how WCMHA modifies attention distributions.
-We then introduce the \emph{Powerformer} architecture that builds upon these principles.
-Figure~\ref{fig:architecture} provides a high-level illustration of WCMHA and its effect on attention weights.
+We propose Recency-Biased Causal Attention (RBCA) as a framework for recency biases.
+In this section, we review standard Multihead Attention (MHA) and demonstrate how we add causal and recency biases to it.
+Figures~\ref{fig:architecture} and \ref{fig:maskPL} illustrate RBCA and its effect on attention weights.